forrestywang/DS_Projects/Machine Learning Workshop/README.md

 Then, I initialized the logistic regression with `sklearn.linear_model`'s `LogisticRegression(solver='lbfgs')` constructor with the [Limited-memory BFG Solver](https://en.wikipedia.org/wiki/Limited-memory_BFGS) and trained it with the training data using the `log_reg.fit(X_train, y_train)` function.
 The default number of iterations took too long, so I increased the limit using `log_reg.max_iter = 10000`.

 *Note: Since there is an entire data frame for training the model, the only purpose of splitting the train test is to check the accuracy.
-When submitting the predictions, the fit function should look like `log_reg.fit(X, y)`.*
+When submitting the predictions, the fit function should look like `log_reg.fit(X, y)` and the training and testing sets portion should be commented out.*

 <br>